dilipsanapinb/real_time_task_manager/README.md

 # Backend:
+- cd server
-- To start app enter the command 'npm start'
+- To start server enter the command 'npm start'

 # Frontend:
+- cd client
-- To start the frontend enter the command 'npm start'
+- To start the client enter the command 'npm start'
 - When user select the role as 'admin', the user need to verify himself i.e. can assign himself as admin by entering the security code.
-- Security Code=Verify989693@sEcutirY;
+- <Strong>Security Code=Verify989693@sEcutirY</strong>;

 # Functionalities
 - User login/signup